Transitioning to Teaching Language Online (TTLO)

 Process for credit: Registration for credit will take place in June, just prior to the beginning of the STARTALK program.
 You will be billed the cost of University tuition and fees by the University of Minnesota Registrar’s Office in July.
 Your bill will be due in full by the end of July.

-How to Apply
+How to Apply for the TTLO Program

-*** Please complete the 3-part Teacher Participant
+*** You will need to complete the Teacher Participant

 Click the link above for the application instructions.

 Questions?
-Please contact us at email@example.com
+Please contact Marlene at email@example.com

 Xiaowei Hunt (Course Instructor) started teaching Chinese online in 2006 for the virtual high school Nevada Learning Academy.
 Since then, her online teaching has also benefited Beacon Academy of Nevada, Sevenstar Academy, Pearson's edTPA, and especially the STARTALK:TTLO program where she served as a mentor for the Chinese teacher group for three consecutive summers (2013-2015).

 Ritu Jayakar (Course Instructor) is an adjunct lecturer of Hindi language and User Experience Analyst of Outreach and Online Education of Pennsylvania State University.
 She is interested in Language pedagogy and use of technology for second language acquisition.